2016 ARCA Truck Series

 The 2016 ARCA Truck Series was the 18th and final season of the ARCA Truck Series.
 The season began on May 21 with the Safety Kleen 50 and ended on October 15 with the Lincoln Welders 125.
 Shawn Szep won the championship on the strength of 7 wins.
 He would be the final champion in series history.

+Billy Strehle, who would go on to operate the successor to the ARCA Truck Series, the CRS Truck Series, finished second in the championship standings, 309 points behind Szep.
+Brad Yunker finished third in the series points.

+Armani Williams donated a firesuit he wore during the season to The Henry Ford's collection.